YajanaRao/Serenity/README.md

 - Searching for and playing music from YouTube (including integration with YouTube playlists)
 - Voice search songs

+## Development Process

+Serenity is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

+Please read [Setup.md](docs/Setup.md) for details on this project.

 ## Planned features

 - Play and download songs from Google Drive